Enhancing CX with edge computing | Robert Linsdell | Engati CX

 What is edge computing?
 What advantages does it bring?
 How is it going to affect the decision-making process of businesses?

 The truth is, is that as computing is truly what it says it is.
 It's access to computer decision making and thoughts right where it is needed.
-Whereas in cloud, a lot of the thinking is done back in a big brain somewhere, and then the information is piped back out through a communications network.
+Whereas in the cloud, a lot of the thinking is done back in a big brain somewhere, and then the information is piped back out through a communications network.

 So that's what we determine is the difference between edge and cloud.